Robert Pattinson Is the World's Most Beautiful Man According to Science

 The percentages are determined by measuring the length and width of a person's face, then dividing the results.
 The theory is that the closer the ratio of a person's face is to 1.618 (Phi), the more "beautiful" they are.

 As DM explains, the more symmetrical the facial features, the more "perfect" they become.
-"The length of the ear must be equal to the length of the nose," the outlet writes.
-"And the width of an eye should be equal to the distance between the eyes."

 Of course, these experiments only took famous people into consideration and beauty is subjective, so while Pattinson is quite the heartthrob, the results should be taken with a grain of salt.

 Stay pop cultured with E!
 News weekdays at 12PM, 7PM & 11PM